 Gem by Carati provided a brand new Tissot Le Locle for me to review.
 I have had many dealings with Gem by Carati in the past and recommend them to anyone seeking a Gucci, Hamilton, or Tissot timepiece.
 They also specialize in engagement and bridal jewelry

-Tissot Le Locle Aesthetics & Functionality
+Tissot Le Locle Aesthetics & Design

 If you’re looking for a peacock watch the Tissot Le Locle isn’t for you.
 When I envision who would be wearing this watch I immediately think of a James Bond stereotype: the cool, suave, well-dressed gentlemen in a charcoal-black suit and tie combination, diamond cufflinks, and some highly polished shoes.
 The Le Locle fits right into that picture, if only for its subdued “I’ve got nothing to prove” styling.

 Relying more on texture as opposed to colour or features, the Le Locle’s face would be almost flat were it not for some texturing on the inner-ring.
 The stainless steel case contrasts nicely with the crocodile leather strap and matte-black face, accenting the chrome hands and markers.
 It’s all quite elegant, almost giving this watch a high-society feel.

 Of course, this could be taken as a good or a bad thing depending on how you look at it.
 With a $625 price tag one could argue that this watch is on the high side of the spectrum given that you’re getting a fairly standard ETA movement (even if it is a reliable one) with a single complication (date display).
 Others could just as easily argue that this watch looks quite upmarket, giving the impression that it costs quite a bit more than it actually does, and that the fact that you’re getting an ETA movement at all is a plus.